animir/alltables/README.md

 This repo is core of alltables.info project.
 It consist of parser classes and some helpful classes for save and load data.
-You can add any table you want.
+You can add any table what you want.

 # Create new parser